Yarden-zamir/me/Pipes.md

 - -| is a pipe split operator, applicable when 'it' is iterable, will create a pipe for each item in 'it'.
 Additionally to it, it will pass 'previous' and 'next' variables that will await if used
 - ?| is a pipe filter operator, pops the current value of the pipe, if it is true, it will continue to the next pipe with the new (old) pipe value / it. so `['red', 'green'] -| it.length >3 ?| print` will print `green`
 - -/ is ordered pipe split operator, will create a pipe for each item in 'it' but will wait for the previous pipe to finish before starting the next one
-- -\ ordered reversed split operator
+- -\\ ordered reversed split operator
 - |- is a pipe join operator, will join all pipes on the left side into one pipe.
 Await all.
 Collect
 - ; is a pipe seal # maybe not needed
 ---
 * `pipe[0]` is the current value of the pipe
 * `it` is a pointer for `pipe[0]`
-- `pipe` is the current pipe stack
+- `pipe` is the current pipe stack - first in last out
 ---
 list = [1, 2, 3, 4, 5]

 # Add All Items in List Sequential Piping
 sum = 0
 list -/ sum += it

 # Add All Items in List Smart Piping
 ```pipes